nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitNotes.md

 - References to requirements (as an alternative to using [BugTraq](../Integrations/Bugtraq-links-to-issue-trackers.md) to link to a ticketing in a commit message)
 - Linking peer or AI code review comments to a commit
-- Performing distributed code reviews without requiring additional persistence in a git hosting service such as GitHub or Bitbucket, e.g. [git-appraise](https://github.com/google/git-appraise)
+- **TODO confirm with Marc - This might be contracdictory to the new AI commit review feature in SG Performing distributed code reviews without requiring additional persistence in a git hosting service such as GitHub or Bitbucket, e.g. [git-appraise](https://github.com/google/git-appraise)

 ## Implementation
 Git notes works by creating a parallel `/refs/notes/<category>` reference in the repository, where `<category>` is the customizable 'type' of note that is to be added.